xLasercut/markus/README.md

 ### Advanced Search

-The search indexer uses the lunr engine. it suports a few advanced search features.
+The search indexer uses the lunr engine. it supports a few advanced search features.

 #### AND operations